New technology, new questions

 There is no doubt that virtual work is on the rise.
 Offices, working hours and even personal presence are actually superfluous.
 That raises questions.

-The technology is not a problem, even surgeons can operate today from the other end of the world.
-How to remove 2001 Professor Jacques Marescaux from the IRCAD Strasbourg the gall bladder of a French patient - by computer and surgical robot, while he was sitting in New York.
+The technology is not a problem, even surgeons today can use the other end of the line Welt operate out.
+So removed 2001 Professor Jacques Marescaux from the IRCAD Strasbourg the gall bladder of a French patient - by computer and surgical robot, while he was sitting in New York.
 Even today, IRCAD is considered a pioneer of teleoperation.

 It's all about trust